galderz/fibula/README.md

 then rather than `BaseRunner`, `org.openjdk.jmh.runner.ForkedRunner` should switch from package private to public.

-`JmhBytecodeGenerator` and System.exit() calls.
-Maybe Fibula can tap directly into the reflection generator and avoid these in case of errors.

 ## Architecture

 `fibula-bootstrap` module is a Quarkus JVM application that coordinates benchmarks.